The name of my website is Rich on Money, so naturally, I should have something to say about how to invest money.

 Not only that, your savings accumulates so much faster once that pesky mortgage is paid off.
 It’s the best feeling ever!

-I’ll let you decide if you pay your mortgage off, but it was key to building wealth for me.
+I’ll let you decide if you pay your mortgage off, but it worked for me.

 When your retirement accounts are fully maxed out, open a normal brokerage account, and invest your additional savings into an index fund.